baltimore-sun-data/sheets-save-all/README.md

 # sheets-save-all
 Save all sheets in a Google Sheets doc as CSV.
-Requires an API token to access Google Sheets.
+Requires an [OAuth 2.0 token](https://support.google.com/googleapi/answer/6158849) to access Google Sheets.

 ## Installation